-X-Point reimagines the automotive design process to go beyond styling, leveraging contextual research and experience-led synthesis to inform rich experiences for meaningful autonomous mobility futures.
+X-Point envisions the automotive design process to go beyond styling, leveraging contextual research and synthesis to design rich interactions and experiences for future mobility scenarios.

 What is the car design process today?

-Car design centers users around the Hip point (H-Point), an imaginary physiological parameter, putting functional usage over holistic user experience.
-I make the argument that it is a human factor that controls our behavior.
+Car design centers users around the Hip point (H-Point), an imaginary physiological parameter, centered over the functional usage of the vehicle rather than holistic user experience.
+I make the argument that it is an artefact of machine-led human factors that in a lot of ways controls our behavior.

-What emerged was not just experiential desires but the understanding of how Motives and Forces were guiding passengers' decisions for activities.
-Experiences are the result of our activities and hence the effects of motives and forces is critical to analyze from a designer's point of view.
+What emerged was not just experiential desires but the understanding of how Motives and Forces were guiding participants' decisions for their interactions.

 I recruited five designers from different disciplines and backgrounds (car designers, transportation designers, environment designers and industrial designers) to use the above research and context to think of meaningful mobility experiences.
 The ideas were not looking just the physicality of the vessel but also how it intelligently understands the goals of different experiences and activities.

 We worked together for a design sprint and some of the outcomes are shared below.